-Scuderia AlphaTauri launches 2023 F1 Season at New York Fashion Week
+Scuderia AlphaTauri launches 2023 F1 season at New York Fashion Week

 The Dutchman already has considerable experience under his belt, earning his F1 seat off the back of winning the Eurocup Formula Renault 2.0, Formula Renault 2.0 Alps, FIA Formula 2 Championship and Formula E titles.
 He then claimed an impressive ninth on his F1 debut last September with his first race start with Williams Racing, substituting for a sidelined Alex Albon at the 2022 Italian Grand Prix.

 Tsunoda impressed early in his rookie campaign in 2021, scoring ninth place on his debut in Bahrain.
-Since then, he has accrued ten points-scoring finishes in his first two seasons, highlighted by fourth place in the 2021 season-closing race in Abu Dhabi.
+Since then, he's accrued 10 points-scoring finishes in his first two seasons, highlighted by fourth place in the 2021 season-closing race in Abu Dhabi.

 Of his prospects for 2023 Tsunoda said: “My main goal is to perform more consistently in every race, independently from the car’s performance, and to score points more reliably.
 I want this year to be my best performance of the three years in terms of getting to Q3 and scoring points.”

-The team were present alongside guests from fashion, lifestyle and motorsport at the Appel Room of Lincoln Center launch right in the heart of New York City.
+The team were present alongside guests from fashion, lifestyle and motorsport at the Appel Room at Lincoln Center launch right in the heart of New York City.

-Ahmet Mercan, AlphaTauri CEO, revealed: "Entering the U.S. market is another step in our expansion.
+Ahmet Mercan, AlphaTauri CEO, said: "Entering the US market is another step in our expansion.
 Our goal is to make AlphaTauri better known, and we are convinced that the consistent expansion of our sales network will make an important contribution to this."

 2 min